notsobigcompany/BigUIPaging/README.md

 }
 ```

 You use the `PageViewStyleConfiguration` structure to get access to content,
 next, previous and currently selected page.

-## Navigating PageView
+## Programatic Navigation

 In addition to controlling the current page with the selection binding, you can
 also use the environment's `PageViewNavigateAction` action to navigate the page